1. Getting Started

 Entry Types

 - Documentation: Standard articles, guides, or documentation pages.
 Supports custom headers/footers.
 Can be shown in the sidebar.
+Tracks views, time, and feedback.

 - Changelog: Entries typically used for release notes or update logs.
 Supports custom headers/footers.
 Can be shown in the sidebar.
+Tracks views, time, and feedback.

 - Roadmap: Items representing features or tasks, displayed on a public Kanban-style board.
 Does not use the Markdown editor directly but has Title, Stage, and Tags.
 Cannot be shown in the main sidebar.
+Does not track views/time/feedback.

 - Knowledge Base: Question/Answer pairs displayed in an accordion-style public view.
 Uses Markdown for the answer.
 Cannot be shown in the main sidebar.
+Does not track views/time/feedback.

 Viewing Entry Lists